indieVelo/translations/README.md

 # Style Guide
 A few miscellaneous notes based on experience from translating so far:
 * In general, an informal tone should be used.
-For example, in French the "tu" form is preferred over "vous".
+For example, in French the "tu" form is preferred over "vous", or in German "du" rather than "sie".
 * Please follow the same capitalisation as in the original en-GB text.
 Some text is deliberately entirely upper-case (mostly non-sentences: headings / button labels etc), and some deliberately lower case (mostly complete sentences that are used within menus), and the translations should do the same.
 * The English phrase "Bring It On" doesn't necessarily translate literally!
 This text is shown when you set a new Personal Best record, and should be translated into a suitably idiomatic victory shout / celebration.